highland-khumalo/Stopwatch/README.md

 # Stopwatch
-Just a simple Frount-End WebApp.
+Just a simple Frount-End Bootstrap  and Jquery WebApp.